MuTsunTsai/fen-tool/README.md

 - Use `'` + single char or `''`(that's two single-quote, not a double-quote) + double chars to denote text (e.g. `'A`, `''12`).
 Note that you can even use emoji with this syntax (e.g. `'🦆`; note that some emojis are actually two chars, e.g. `''🎅🏻`).
 May be used together with rotation (e.g. `*1'A`).\
   Tip: you can directly input text of 1 or 2 chars into a square, and it will be automatically converted to FFEN syntax if it doesn't match existing syntax.
 - Two markers can be used: `c` (circle) and `x` (cross).
 The square and triangle markers in FFEN are not supported here.

+You can also put in the fairy notation used by [YACPDB](https://www.yacpdb.org/), for example `(!b2)` means the same as `-*2b`.

+## Additional tools

+### PDB

+You can fetch a PDB problem by using its ID number, or search for a problem using the position (fairy pieces are not supported in search).
+It can also generate PDB board edit syntax (with fairy piece support) that can be used when adding or editing a problem in PDB.

+### YACPDB

+This is similar to the PDB tool, with the addition of copying YACPDB style FEN.
+Note that rotation is not supported in board edit syntax.

+### BBS

+This tool is for Taiwan BBS forums such as PTT.
+It generates colored BBS text that can be paste directly into posts.

 ## Chess set credits